rank-coder/khipro-m17n/README.md

 # khipro-m17n
 An m17n version of khipro.
 To get better prediction &amp; suggestion (with typing-booster).
 There is another version of Khipro forked from Avro keyboard: https://github.com/rank-coder/ibus-khipro#readme The Avro fork does not support suggestions yet.
-So I would recommend you to use this khipro-m17n.
+So I would recommend you to use this khipro-m17n instead of the previous one.
 # Documentation
 *For English please scroll down.*
 ## পরিচিতি